SlimBenAmor/depndentProbTask-RTNS2016/README.md

 Download and run
 -------------
-The folder "RTNS 2016 - Artifact paper 75" contains two sub-folders one for each experiment presented in the [paper](https://www.dropbox.com/s/e0kd0bsk0gm1adw/rtns2016.pdf?dl=0) to download the folder simply click on the green button marked "Clone or download" then on download zip.
+The folder "_RTNS 2016 - Artifact paper 75_" contains two sub-folders one for each experiment presented in the [paper](https://www.dropbox.com/s/e0kd0bsk0gm1adw/rtns2016.pdf?dl=0) to download the folder simply click on the green button marked "Clone or download" then on download zip.
 You may then extract all the files from the archive.

-The first folder named "Experiment_1" contains the necessary files to reproduce the results presented in Table 3.The second folder will reproduce the results of Figure 4.
+The first folder named "*Experiment_1*" contains the necessary files to reproduce the results presented in Table 3.The second folder named "*Experiment_2*" will reproduce the results of Figure 4.
 The code can be executed on Matlab (or equivalent Octave or Scilab).
 In order to run a certain experiment, set the "current folder" of Matlab on the folder of experiment and execute the "Main_Experiment" script.

 Changing initial parameters
 -------------
 The provided scripts are set to perform the experiments presented in the [paper](https://www.dropbox.com/s/e0kd0bsk0gm1adw/rtns2016.pdf?dl=0), in order to reproduce their results.
 Further experiments can be be created by changing the input parameters in the "Main_Experiment" scripts.
 These input parameters are:
-- number of tasks, denoted by "NumberOfTasks".
+- number of tasks, denoted by "_NumberOfTasks_".
-- number of values per distribution, denoted by "NumberOfValues".
+- number of values per distribution, denoted by "_NumberOfValues_".
-- system utilization, denoted by "Utilization".
+- system utilization, denoted by "_Utilization_".

 **Note on changing the number of tasks in the system :** _For experiment 1, the number of tasks in the system is set , and so is the precedence matrix "G" which describes the precedence constraints between tasks.